nj-vs-vh/gssi-le-6-mc-techniques/README.md

 ### Ex.
 1.1: MINSTD algorithm

-Again, MINST is an MCG with multiplier $M = 7^5 = 16807$, but $N$ is not a Mersenne prime $2^{31} - 1$.
+Again, MINST is an MCG with multiplier $M = 7^5 = 16807$, but $N$ is now a Mersenne prime $2^{31} - 1$.
-This requires one to use 64-bit integer type and perform modulus operation explicitly.
-But for that we get a longer sequence, spanning the full range of $2^{31} - 1$, and this seems to happen irrespective of the seed (initial value).
+This requires one to use 64-bit integer type and perform modulus operation explicitly. in return we get a longer sequence, spanning the full range of $2^{31} - 1$ possible values, and this seems to happen irrespective of the seed (initial value).

 ## Ex.
 2: Random sampling